Predator Hawk

-Predator Hawk is a tactical ballistic missile system developed and manufacture by Israel Military Industries (IMI) and used by Israel Defense Forces.
+Predator Hawk is a tactical ballistic missile system developed and manufactured by Israel Military Industries (IMI) and used by Israel Defense Forces.
 It has a maximum range of 300 km with a 140 kg unitary warhead and accuracy of 10 m CEP.

 The missile is sealed in a Launch Pod Container (LPC), with each LPC contains 2 missiles.
-The Predator Hawk missiles can be launched by a PULS launcher on an 8x8 vehicle, as well as from a variety of other available launchers.
+The Predator Hawk missiles can be launched by a PULS launcher on an 8×8 vehicle, as well as from a variety of other available launchers.

+Operator

+Israel: Used by Israel Defense Forces.

+Greece: On order for the Hellenic Army.
+Reportedly 120 missiles.